PG1003/filesystem/README.md

 -- No errors occured when 'success' is true.
 In this case 'result' contains --   the return value of 'may_fail' which in this example returns nothing.
--- If 'success' is false then an error occured and 'result' an error message --   when the error was caused by the filesystem module.
+-- If 'success' is false then an error occured and 'result' is a message --   with information about error that hapend.

 if not success then
     print( result )